Mobilize Green Hydrogen for Aviation and Trucking

 Summary

 Boosting the efficiency of appliances and equipment cuts GHG emissions by reducing the amount of electricity used to operate these devices.
-Efficiency improvements also lead to reduced peak demand, less strain on the electric grid, and potential utility savings for homeowners due to the reduced electricity use.
+Efficiency improvements also lead to reduced peak demand, less strain on the electric grid, and potential utility savings for homeowners due to reduced electricity use.
 Despite this potential, the increase in the total number of households and average ownership of appliances, especially in low- and middle-income countries, has offset the impact of efficiency gains and resulted in increased electricity consumption from devices globally.
-We conclude that Boost Appliance and Equipment Efficiency is “Worthwhile” because it functionally reduces the energy consumed by these devices, but significant leaps in efficiency and shifts in user behavior are needed to realize its full potential as a climate solution.
+We conclude that Boost Appliance & Equipment Efficiency is “Worthwhile” because it functionally reduces the energy consumed by these devices, but significant leaps in efficiency and shifts in user behavior are needed to realize its full potential as a climate solution.

-Page Description for Social
+Description for Social and Search

 Overview